CharlyHdz13/Data_Analytics_Final_Project_T2/README.md

 ## 🗄️ Database
+The Database was obtained directly from the patients who entered to the public hospitals in Mexico City, as a result of a direct survey made to those patients with COVID diagnosis.

 ### 🧹 Cleaning Process
 - The database started with an analysis of the columns that had less than 90% of the data.
 If that was the case, we selected the columns that could be filled with *NO* or *0s*, the columns that couldn't be filled, and the remaining went to further exploration analysis.